rickie-ui/FoodOrderApp/README.md

 # FoodOrderApp
-Simple food wen app  using html,css and jquery
+Simple food web app  using html,css and jquery